CodeReclaimers/neat-python/docs/module_summaries.rst

       versus node keys).

       :param node_dict: A dictionary of node keys vs nodes
-      :type node_dict: dict(int, instance)
+      :type node_dict: dict(int, :datamodel:`instance <index-48>`)
       :return: A currently-unused node key.
       :rtype: :pytypes:`int <typesnumeric>`
-      :raises AssertionError: If the new id is already in the node_dict.
+      :raises AssertionError: If a newly-created id is already in the node_dict.

       .. versionchanged:: 0.91-github
         Moved from DefaultGenome so no longer only single-genome-instance unique.